Negro–Branco moist forests: Flora

 The endemic piassava palm.
 1874 illustration by Walter Hood Fitch.

 The Negro–Branco moist forests are in the tropical and subtropical moist broadleaf forests biome of the neotropical realm.

 Vegetation includes flooded and terra firme lowland moist forest, tall or medium-tall campinarana lowland forest, patches of shrubs and herbaceous savanna-like meadows.

 Forests are typical of the Guiana region, with a different mix of plants from the classical Amazon rainforest.

 Humiriaceae, Rapateaceae, Tepuianthaceae, Theaceae and Xyridaceae are common families that do not belong to the Amazon flora.

 The forests hold relatively few epiphytes or lianas compared to other parts of the western Amazon region.

 The flat Casiquiare peneplain in Venezuela holds forests, savannas and other formations.

 It contains blackwater and whitewater rivers, which create igapó and várzea forest along their flooded banks.

 There are seasonally flooded and terra firme evergreen lowland forests reaching 40 m, and low evergreen flooded palm forests that reach 20 m.

 The dominant trees of the low palm forests are Mauritia flexuosa, Mauritiella aculeata, and dense groups of Euterpe catinga, Iriartea setigera, and Socratea exorrhiza.

 The 40 m terra firme forest holds Lecointea amazonica, Clathrotropis glaucophylla, Peltogyne venosa, and species in the Ocotea, Nectandra, Licania, Trichilia, Guarea, Toulicia, Erisma, and Ruizterania genera.

 The tall canopy forests also hold trees of the Oenocarpus, Socratea, Leopoldinia, and Bactris genera.

 There are patches of campinarana on white sands near the border of Venezuela and Colombia.

 There is a high level of endemism of flora including the genera Duckeanthus, Heteropetalum, Pseudephedranthus, Urospathella, Aquiaria, Angostylis, Astrococcus, and Chonocentrum.

 The economically valuable palm Leopoldinia piassaba is endemic to the ecoregion.

 In the Rio Negro basin the many blackwater streams and small rivers flood a large area of igapó forest for 5–6 months each year.

 The canopy is up to 35 m high.

-Common species are Virola elongata, Eschweilera longipes, Eschweilera pachysepala, Aldina latifolia, and Pithecellobium amplissimum.
+Common species are Virola theiodora, Eschweilera longipes, Eschweilera pachysepala, Aldina latifolia, and Pithecellobium amplissimum.